Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Seriously, other low-budget hosting plans are still twice to four times as expensive.
 Plus, the introductory rates you get with competitors might skyrocket when you have to renew.
 Once the honeymoon period is over, you might be looking at $10 or more each month.

-With Hostinger on the other hand, your rate for shared hosting goes from $0.99 cents to $2.99/month upon renewal.
+With Hostinger on the other hand, your rate for shared hosting goes from $1.99 to just $3.99/month upon renewal.
 That’s still a great price.

 In other words, the Hostinger full rate is still less than introductory rates from other good cheap hosting options.